Certain home remedies and medical treatments may relieve pain from impacted wisdom teeth. A dentist may recommend removing them.

 Wisdom teeth are a third set of molars in the very back of your mouth.
-Somewhere between the age of 17 and 25, these teeth begin to move up through your jawbone on their journey to break through your gum line and become part of your chewing mechanism.
+Somewhere between the ages of 17 and 25, these teeth begin to move up through your jawbone on their journey to break through your gum line and become part of your chewing mechanism.

-1. Salt water rinse
+1. Saltwater rinse

 3. Clove oil

-Cloves have been documented as an analgesic and toothache reliever.
-Lab studies reveal that clove oil is especially potent at reducing pain.
-Cloves have the added benefit of fighting bacteria that can grow in your mouth and put you at risk for infection.
 You can purchase clove essential oil, or simply boil four to six whole cloves to make clove water, which you can then massage onto your painful gums.

 5. Aloe vera

 Aloe vera is

 You can apply pure aloe vera gel to the gums, and it will cool the area down for temporary pain relief.

 6. Tea tree oil